symfony/symfony-docs/messenger/message-recorder.rst

 Any errors or exceptions that occur during this process can have unintended consequences, such as:

-- If using the ``DoctrineTransactionMiddleware`` and a dispatched message to the same bus and an exception is thrown, then any database transactions in the original handler will be rolled back.
+- If using the ``DoctrineTransactionMiddleware`` and a dispatched message throws an exception, then any database transactions in the original handler will be rolled back.
 - If the message is dispatched to a different bus, then the dispatched message can still be handled even if the original handler encounters an exception.